-Negotiated rate tariffs: LTL carriers will negotiate with customers based the various lanes.
+Negotiated rate tariffs: LTL carriers will negotiate with customers based on the various lanes.
 The customer that analyzes their freight data and gets a better understanding for per lane activity is better informed to negotiate with an LTL carrier for better tariffs for the different lanes.

 Negotiated Discounts: To ease the shipping cost, companies sometime will work with a 3PL (third party logistics) provider.
 This can often save a company up to an additional 25% off a discounted rate, lower than the average LTL shipping rates when they have several shipments each week, month, or annually.
 This 3PL will have relationships with several carriers that give them this discount privilege because they will collectively through their own clients have those multiple shipments.

 Accessorials and Surcharges.
 Accessorial charges are for any extra services a carrier performs beyond dock to dock and business to business transportation.
 Those surcharges are for things like lift gates, residential areas or locations with limited access such as churches, jails, prisons, schools or storage units.
 Inside delivery will also be a surcharge.
 Some carriers may charge more for LTL pallet rates Fuel surcharges are already factored into the rate quotes.

 How Much Does it Cost to Ship LTL Freight